A Jedi's Fight - A Star Wars Fan Fiction Story

 "His answer devastated Liane and me, but you hardly seemed unmoved."

 "That's right, Yarmod.
-I asked Master Yoda that question to get a confirmation of the truth about the people who I grew up with and have seen for years as my parents."
+I asked Master Yoda that question to get a confirmation of the truth about the people who I grew up with and for years have seen as my parents."

 "You already knew?
 How?
 Did they tell you?"